johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- Rank 3 separating graphs, with Michael Giudici, Jesse Lansdown, and Gordon Royle.
+- Separating rank 3 graphs, with Michael Giudici, Jesse Lansdown, and Gordon Royle.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons